 Eight years later, on Oct.
 23, 1974, Orr scored his sixth career hat trick and added an assist as the Bruins tied 5-5 at the Pittsburgh Penguins.

-Rookie goaltender John Grahame picked up his first NHL victory, on Oct.
+Rookie goaltender John Grahame picked up his first NHL victory on Oct.
 23, 1999, as the Bruins ended their season-opening nine-game winless streak (0-5-4) with a 3-1 victory at the San Jose Sharks.
 Grahame won seven games during the 1999-2000 season.
-He won 97 games over his eight-season NHL career, the first 29 of them came with the Bruins.
+He won 97 games over his eight-season NHL career, with the first 29 coming with the Bruins.

 Islanders’ Greats Leave Their Mark

 Four years later, on Oct.
-23, 1984, the Islanders beat the Vancouver Canucks 6-5, at the Nassau Coliseum.
-Denis Potvin made history by becoming just the third defenseman in league history to earn 600 career assists.
+23, 1984, the Islanders beat the Vancouver Canucks 6-5 at the Nassau Coliseum.
+Denis Potvin became just the third defenseman in league history to earn 600 career assists.
 There have been 10 more blueliners to pick up 600 assists since this date.

 A Memorable Date for the Sutter Family

-One year later, in the same game Potvin earned his 600th assist, Brent Sutter scored his third career hat trick and added an assist in the victory over the Canucks.
+One year later, in the same game where Potvin earned his 600th assist, Brent Sutter scored his third career hat trick, and added an assist in the victory over the Canucks.